 Designed to give the graduate student in counseling and human development supervised experience in counseling.
-Field experiences involving a minimum of 100 clock hours, including a minimum of 40 hours of direct client contact, fulfill the practicum requirement of the Texas State Board of
+Field experiences involving a minimum of 150 clock hours, including a minimum of 50 hours of direct client contact, as part of fulfilling the practicum requirement of the Texas State Board of Examiners of Professional Counselors.

-Examiners of Professional Counselors.
-All students will be assessed a fee for professional liability insurance.
+\\ All students will be assessed a fee for professional liability insurance. \\